 1. Marketing/Public Relations

 This award category highlights the innovative ways senior centers have reached their communities—through marketing campaigns, branding, positioning, and outreach that has raised the visibility of the center, attracted new participants, or brought in new partners.
-Special emphasis is placed on those efforts that helped to get people back into the senior center after pandemic closures.

 2. Social and Support Services

 This award category highlights innovative ways senior centers have addressed economic security and basic needs in their communities.
 Included are programs and strategies that might be one time or systemic.
-Special emphasis on strategies that expanded reach in terms of new partners, new populations, or increased engagement.
+Special emphasis on strategies that expanded reach in terms of new partners, new participants, or increased engagement.

 3. Health and Wellness

 This award category highlights programs and services that improve the health and well-being of older adults through programs, screenings, and education.
-Special emphasis on strategies that expanded reach in terms of new partners, new populations, or increased engagement.
+Special emphasis on strategies that expanded reach in terms of new partners, new participants, or increased engagement.

 4. Intergenerational

 This award category highlights programs that create opportunities for meaningful multigenerational engagement.
 While this always includes older adults, it might also include young children to adults.
 Programs in this category may include one-time events or new frameworks for operations.
-Special emphasis on strategies that expanded reach in terms of new partners, new populations, or increased engagement.
+Special emphasis on strategies that expanded reach in terms of new partners, new participants, or increased engagement.

 5. Nutrition